Case Study

 The club is run by a personal trainer, Becki, who holds group fitness sessions across Northampton from Monday to Saturday.

-Becki wanted to use social media to attract new members to the club, and also retain her existing members.
+Becki wanted to use social media to attract new members to the club, and also retain her existing members, while building a community of like-minded women.

-She also wanted to change the narrative to fitness – moving away from the numbers on the scales, with focus on feeling your best and being yourself, among a group of like-minded women.
+She also wanted to change the narrative to fitness – moving away from the numbers on the scales, with focus on feeling your best and being yourself.

 Becki holding her Best Fitness Instructor award